Come see the newest exhibits at the #AZCM:

 Learn the history of voting in Arizona while preparing for the next election.
 Featuring cutting edge technology, interactivity, and information on Arizona politics, this election center is the place to be before and after Election Day.

 Spotlight: Find your voting district and elected officials on the interactive touch table.
-You can also fill out a voter registration form.
+You can also fill out a voter registration form online in the exhibit itself.

 Arizona Takes Shape